-- Defensive Formation (Minifeat) - This model can use DF once per game at any time during the unit's activation.
-When it does, models in the unit currently in formation gain Reposition [5"] for one turn.
-Additionally, at the end of the unit's activation any previous orders expire and the unit is affected by the Shield Wall order instead.
+- Defensive Formation (Minifeat) - This model can use Defensive Formation once per game at any time during its unit's activation.
+This activation, models in this unit currently in formation gain Reposition [5"].
+Additionally, at the end of this activation any previous orders this unit was issued expire and this unit is affected by the Shield Wall order.
 (Reposition [5"] - At the end of an activation in which it did not run or fail a charge, this model can advance up to 5", then its activation ends.)

 - Granted: Retaliatory Strike - While this model is in formation, models in its unit gain Retaliatory Strike.
-(Retaliatory Strike - If a model with Retaliatory Strike is hit by a melee attack made by an enemy model during your opponent's turn, after that attack is resolved the model with Retaliatory Strike can immediately make one basic melee attack against that model.
-A model can make one Retaliatory Strike per turn.)
+(Retaliatory Strike - If this model is hit by a melee attack made by an enemy model during your opponent's turn, after that attack is resolved this model can immediately make one basic melee attack against that model.
+This model can make only one Retaliatory Strike per turn.)

 - Pole Arm - 2" reach, POW 5, P+S 13 melee attack

-- Brutal Charge - This model gains +2 damage on charge attacks with this weapon.
+- Brutal Charge - This model gains +2 to charge attack damage rolls with this weapon.